karlan/AGN_templates/README.md

 where the AGN templates

-    f_{AGN_temp} = any of the normal, WDD, or HDD intrinsic AGN template (or a combination of two), if there is enough reason to believe that the polar dust component is very weak or non-exist.
+    f_{AGN_temp} = any of the NORM, WDD, or HDD intrinsic AGN template (or a combination of two), if there is enough reason to believe that the polar dust component is very weak or non-exist.
-                 = any of the reddend AGN templates
-                 = any of the three intrinsic AGN templates + template for polar dust emissin , if only to get a very crude results
+                 = any of the reddened NORM, WDD or HDD AGN templates = any of the three intrinsic AGN templates + template for polar dust emission , if only to get a very crude results

 		 Note:
-		    1. For reddned type-1 AGNs, you should try NORM, then WDD, and lastly HDD.
+		    1. For reddened type-1 AGNs, you should try NORM, then WDD, and lastly HDD.
 		       If none of them works, try HDO;
 		    2. It is highly recommanded to use mid-IR spectral decompositions or high-spatial resolution SED data to check if the SED results are consistent whenever possible;